A Kirk Currie Putter - a great bargain milled putter

 There are two models of Kirk Currie putters that are most sought after by players today.
-The Brazos model is a blade style putter with a shaft that descends all the way into the head for a completely customisable fit.
+The Brazos model (pictured at the top of this page) is a blade style putter with a shaft that descends all the way into the head for a completely customizable fit.

 Currie has also designed many popular models for Wilson Staff.